Dearex/dome_keeper_seeder/README.md

   - Modifiers: True/False

 If you only want to get the scn and encrypted json file you are ready to go.

+If you want to have the tscn, decrypted json and a png of the map:
 1) Use GDRE Tools https://github.com/kimstars/godotRE to recover the domekeeper.exe to any folder you like
 2) Move both .gd files and a Godot.exe https://godotengine.org/download into this folder
 3) Set full path of the recovered projet as "conversion_folder" (use \\ as separator)